mathiasgrimm/blog/articles/laravel-encrypted-attributes-idea/README.md

 I think the default behaviour should be to always keep it encrypted unless you specifically ask for it decrypted.

 > For the rest of this reading assume the following:
-> - `production.encrypted-string` is an encrypted string, prepended with the environment
+> - `local.encrypted-string` is an encrypted string, prepended with the environment
 >   it was encrypted in.
 > - `plain-text-string` is just an unencrypted plain text string.